arunshar/Distributed-Systems/GroupMessenger2/README.md

-# Group Messenger with TOTAL and FIFO ordering using modified ISIS algorithm
+# Group Messenger with TOTAL and FIFO ordering gaurantees.

-This project contains a submission for an assignment; requirement for the course CSE 586: Distributed Systems offered in Spring 2017 at State University of New York.

 ## Introduction